-Public transport consists of very dependable trams, buses and trolley buses that service the city quickly and efficiently, but if there is no hurry, it is cheaper and more practical to walk or cycle.
+Public transport in Geneva consists of a very dependable network including trams, buses, some trains and even the yellow taxi boats that cross the lake.
+The excellent bus and tram network operates from about 5am to midnight with a night bus service running on weekends.
+Tickets must be pre-purchased and validated on boarding; however, tourists should receive a Geneva Transport Card from their hotel or hostel, allowing for unlimited free use of public transport.
+If there is no hurry, it is cheaper and more practical to walk or cycle.
 From mid-April to mid-October city bicycles can be borrowed from Geneve Roule outside the main train station free of charge.
-The excellent bus and tram network operates from about 5am to midnight with a night bus service running on weekends.
-A basic fare costs CHF 3 and allows use of the network within Geneva's central zone and unlimited transfers between buses and trams for an hour; or there are cheaper tickets limited to three stops and including a return journey within 30 minutes.
-Tickets must be pre-purchased and validated on boarding.
 Taxis are plentiful but generally an expensive means of transport.
 Driving in the city is not recommended as parking is very difficult, but to tour around Lake Geneva, hiring a car is the most practical way to get around.

 Become our Geneva Travel Expert